Trench warfare: Disease

 Trench foot was a common environmental ailment affecting many soldiers, especially during the winter.
 It is one of several immersion foot syndromes.
 It was characterized by numbness and pain in the feet, but in bad cases could result in necrosis of the lower limbs.
-Trench foot was a large problem for the Allied forces, resulting in 2000 American and 75,000 British casualties.
+Trench foot was a large problem for the Allied forces, resulting in 75,000 British and 2,000 American casualties.
 Mandatory routine (daily or more often) foot inspections by fellow soldiers, along with systematic use of soap, foot powder, and changing socks, greatly reduced cases of trench foot.
 In 1918, US infantry were issued with an improved and more waterproof 'Pershing boot' in an attempt to reduce casualties from trench foot.

 To the surprise of medical professionals at the time, there was no outbreak of typhus in the trenches of the Western Front, despite the cold and harsh conditions being perfect for the reproduction of body lice that transmit the disease.
 However, on the Eastern Front an epidemic of typhus claimed between 150,000 – 200,000 lives in Serbia.
 Russia also suffered a globally unprecedented typhus epidemic during the last two years of the conflict that was exacerbated by harsh winters.
 This outbreak resulted in approximately 2.5 million recorded deaths, 100,000 of them being Red Army soldiers.
 Symptoms of typhus include a characteristic spotted rash (which was not always present), severe headache, sustained high fever of 39 °C (102 °F), cough, severe muscle pain, chills, falling blood pressure, stupor, sensitivity to light, and delirium; 10% to 60% die.
 Typhus is spread by body lice.

 Trench rats

-Millions of rats called the trenches home, and these rats were often responsible for the spread of diseases.
+The trenches were inhabited by millions of rats which were often responsible for the spread of diseases.
 Soldiers' attempts to cull hordes of trench rats with rifle bayonets were common early in the war, but the rats reproduced faster than they could be slaughtered.
 However, soldiers still partook in rat hunts as a form of entertainment.
 Rats would feed on half-eaten or uneaten rations as well as corpses.
 Many soldiers were more afraid of rats than other horrors found in the trenches.